siobhain/cormeen-walkers/README.md

 - Gallery Page : 12 framed photos in masonary style

 ### General features on each page

+Common to all 3 pages are the header, navigation bar & footer.

 If there is a feature that appears on all pages of your site, include it here.
 Examples of what to include would the the navigation, a footer a nd a favicon.